Club Med: In popular culture

 The 1986 ABC TV movie Club Med stars Jack Scalia and Linda Hamilton as a Club Med manager and guest, respectively, who fall in love.

 In 2004, a Korean TV drama broadcast by MBC titled First Love of a Royal Prince was filmed in Club Med Bali, Sahoro, and Bora Bora.
 In the drama, the main actress, Sung Yu-ri, played Kim Yu Bin, a GO.

 Within the United States, minimum security prisons can be referred to as Club Fed.

-In 2004, The American comedy team Broken Lizard released a comedy slasher film named Club Dread, where a paradise resort for young people full of sex, drugs and rock and roll become targets of a deranged killer.
+In 2004, the American comedy team Broken Lizard released a comedy slasher film named Club Dread.
+In the movie, a paradise resort for young people full of sex, drugs and rock and roll become targets of a deranged killer.

+Properties

+This is the list of current and future Club Med properties: